AI For Main Line Clog Calls

 Main line callers are buying certainty

-Backup symptoms change the response
+Backup symptoms change the dispatch path

 Guardrails protect the company